subdigital/blog/source/_posts/2011-06-08-fixing-xcode-4s-broken-code-completion.markdown

 comments: true
 link: false
 ---
-<p>In my continued quest to actually use Xcode 4 full time, I've run into yet another major issue: Xcode 4's code index sometimes gets borked and syntax highlighting &amp; code completion stop working.</p>
+In my continued quest to actually use Xcode 4 full time, I've run into yet another major issue: Xcode 4's code index sometimes gets borked and syntax highlighting &amp; code completion stop working.

-<p>In the past, this has been fixed (temporarily) by deleting the Derived Data folder in Organizer, restarting Xcode, changing the compiler from LLVM to GCC &amp; back again or some random combination of the 3.
-This doesn't always work, and today I sat down to figure out what the cause was and how to fix it.</p>
+In the past, this has been fixed (temporarily) by deleting the Derived Data folder in Organizer, restarting Xcode, changing the compiler from LLVM to GCC &amp; back again or some random combination of the 3.
+This doesn't always work, and today I sat down to figure out what the cause was and how to fix it.

-<p>In searching stackoverflow and the developer forums, I found that Xcode's code index can hang on recursive and/or relative search paths.</p>
+In searching stackoverflow and the developer forums, I found that Xcode's code index can hang on recursive and/or relative search paths.

-<p>My project utilizes 2 static libraries, so I must provide proper header search paths, otherwise the compiler doesn't recognize any of the symbols.</p>
+My project utilizes 2 static libraries, so I must provide proper header search paths, otherwise the compiler doesn't recognize any of the symbols.

-<p>So if you have a Header Search Path setting of <strong>`../lib/MyAwesomeLib`</strong> or <strong>`../lib/MyAwesomeLib/**`</strong> then you might be having this problem too.</p>
+So if you have a Header Search Path setting of `../lib/MyAwesomeLib` or `../lib/MyAwesomeLib/**` then you might be having this problem too.

-<h2>Step 1: Correcting relative paths</h2>You might be tempted to hard code the path to the file.
+## Step 1: Correcting relative paths

+You might be tempted to hard code the path to the file.
 Don't!
-This will break on somebody else's machine, and most of the time you're not working on this stuff alone.<br />
+This will break on somebody else's machine, and most of the time you're not working on this stuff alone.
-You can utilize the $(SOURCE_ROOT) build variable to construct a dynamic path relative to the Xcode project directory.<br />
+You can utilize the `$(SOURCE_ROOT)` build variable to construct a dynamic path relative to the Xcode project directory.

-This step might be all you need, but in my case I needed to follow the next step as well...<br />
+This step might be all you need, but in my case I needed to follow the next step as well...

-<h2>Step 2: Remove the need for recursive searches</h2>I have two subprojects, each of which symlink their build output to a build/current folder.
+## Step 2: Remove the need for recursive searches

+I have two subprojects, each of which symlink their build output to a build/current folder.
 This makes it easy to add a non-recursive library search path reference for similar reasons.
 I also want to copy headers into this folder so there's always a deterministic location to find the headers, regardless of the platform &amp; configuration we're building for.<br />
 So I added a Run Script build phase to do this work for me:<br />
 {% codeblock %}
 # Symlink build output to a common directory for easy referencing in other projects